gdm413229/swwmgz_m/README.md

 ### Universal Ammo Fabricator ~ Replaces Mana / Krater of Might in Hexen
 ![](docimg/fabricator.png)

 Separated into four tiers, they work pretty much like the ammo cubes in **Doom Tournament**, except they try to *"balance"* the total ammo given.
-The max tier fabricator is the only one capable of producing ammo for superweapons.
+The max tier fabricator is the only one capable of producing ammo for superweapons (excluding the Ynykron).

 ### Lamp ~ Replaces Lite-Amp, Torch
 ![](docimg/lamp.png)